Our elections run in a similar way to the UK's General Election.

-Students then vote on which candidate they would best like to represent them based on their manifestos (plan of action) should they get voted in.
+All students are asked to vote for which candidates they would best like to represent them, based on their manifesto (plan of action).

-Students vote online for the person they would like to be elected by ranking the candidates in order of preference.
+Students vote online by ranking the candidates in order of preference.

 We use the Single Transferable Vote (STV) system to calculate the winner.

-If you experience problems nominating yourself or voting, please email email@example.com as soon as possible so we can resolve these for you.
+If you experience problems voting, please email email@example.com as soon as possible so we can resolve these for you.

 If you have any complaints about the conduct of candidates or the elections process, you can contact the Returning Officer at firstname.lastname@example.org.
-Complaints about candidates must be raised no later than one hour after the close of voting, and complaints about the elections process must be raised no later than one week after voting closes.
+Complaints about candidates must be raised no later than one hour after the close of voting (5pm on 27th March), and complaints about the elections process must be raised no later than one week after voting closes.
 You can find out more about complaints under section 4.17 of the Rules.